Excellence in Teaching and Mentoring Awards

 - Includes UCSF Volunteer Clinical Professors

-(NOTE: for Excellence in Interprofessional Teaching award, Interprofessional teachers work with learners from two or more professions and create an environment that enables learners to learn with, from, and about each other to improve collaboration and optimize patient outcomes.)
+NOTE: for the Excellence in Interprofessional Teaching award, Interprofessional teachers work with learners from two or more professions and create an environment that enables learners to learn with, from, and about each other to improve collaboration and optimize patient outcomes.

 Ineligible Nominees